01MI/Laundromat_machines_availability_script/README.md

    </table>

    If no machines are available, it will create cron jobs and send you the ends dates of the machines:
-   1. If the machines have finished but are not availables, one cron job will be created and launched every X minutes (MINUTES var in the .env file).
+   1. If the machines have finished but are not available, one cron job will be created and launched every X minutes (MINUTES var in the .env file).
    2. If the machines haven't finished, cron jobs will be created and launch on the estimate end date.
    <table>
    <tr>